-Students in all grade levels must wear a PE uniform and be prepared with a Heart Rate Monitor strap during PE blocks.
+Students in all grade levels must wear a PE uniform and be prepared with athletic shoes to participate daily in physical activity.

-As part of the school fees, all incoming freshman and transfer students get a PE uniform and one heart rate monitor (HRM) strap during the first week of classes.
+As part of the school fees, all incoming freshman and transfer students get a PE uniform during the first week of classes.

-Transfer students can pick up all PE items from the PE Office (G115) when arriving at ETHS.
-You will keep the same HRM strap and uniform through your entire high school career.
+Transfer students can pick up a PE uniform from the PE Office (G115).
+Students will keep the same uniform throughout their entire high school career.

-If needed, you can buy replacement PE uniforms or heart rate straps during school hours (8:00am - 3:45pm) in the Equipment Room (G157).
+If needed, students can buy replacement PE uniforms through the ETHS Web Store.
+Purchases can be picked up during school hours (8:00am - 3:45pm) in the Equipment Room (G157).